Curated by Francesca Benini and Arianna Quaglio.

 Hedi Mertens studied painting in Zurich in 1912 as a pupil of the painter Wilhelm Hummel, then attended the Debschitz School in Munich and later the classes of the painter Stanislaus Stückgold.
 After an initial expressionist painting activity, interrupted by a long pause, she moved to Ticino in the early 1950s, where she started her own constructive-concrete research in 1960.

-- The complete list of prices, reductions and opening hours is available on
+- The complete list of prices, reductions and opening hours is available on the Museum website.

 - CATEGORIES Exhibitions and fairs , Get-togethers